 ABOUT US

-London Playwrights’ Blog began back in 2013 as a resource for emerging playwrights.
-Our aim was (and still is!) to bring together the latest opportunities, best resources, and good advice in one place.
-Since then, we’ve expanded our work to offer workshops, development opportunities, and events to support new writers in developing their work.
-We believe playwriting is for absolutely everyone who wants to join in!
+We believe playwriting is for absolutely everyone!
 We’re always striving to be more accessible and to help create a level playing field for a diverse range of writers.
 We welcome anyone who wants to join our community – whether you’re completely new to writing, or just want to expand your network in a supportive environment, we’re here for you!

 From workshops, to courses, to blog posts from emerging writers, to opportunities and mentoring…we hope you find find our work inspiring and instrumental in developing your craft as a playwright!

-London Playwrights’ Workshop Ltd is a non-profit company and our work is made possible entirely by the kind support from our members.
+The work of London Playwrights’ Workshop is made possible entirely by the kind support from our members.
 If you’d like to join us and help us grow, find out more here!

 MEET THE TEAM

 Kimberley is a playwright and dramaturg.
 As a playwright, she has worked with the Birmingham Rep, Manchester Royal Exchange, Wolverhampton University, All the Rage Theatre, Luton Culture, and RADA.
 She has also written and produced comedy sketch shows on the London Fringe.
-As a dramaturg, she has worked on short films for BBC ideas, tutored playwriting MA students at RADA, and works as a freelance script consultant.
-As well as managing the organisational side of London Playwrights’ Workshop, Kimberley focuses on Writer Development, creating content and resources for emerging writers such as The Literary Series, as well as mentoring, and leading workshops.
-Website: kimberleyandrews.info
+As a dramaturg, she has worked on short films for BBC ideas, tutored playwriting students at RADA and York University, and works as a freelance script consultant.
+She delivers a wide range of workshops for London Playwrights, offers dramaturgical services, and creates digital resources.

 A.C.
 Smith (Alli to friends!) is a scriptwriter and songwriter.
 She has won awards from the RSC and Soho Theatre, and had work performed at venues including Soho Theatre, RADA, Southwark Playhouse, Theatre503, HighTide Festival, Rose Playhouse Bankside, Pleasance Theatre, The Space, and the Tristan Bates Theatre and was a member of the Bush Theatre’s 2016 Emerging Writers Group.
 She has worked at RADA as a Playwriting Tutor and as Head of Academic Studies, and as a Development Executive at First Born Films, nurturing new feature film projects.
 As a lyricist and bookwriter for musical theatre, A.C. was shortlisted for the Kevin Spacey Artists of Choice Awards and has had her songs (written with Bella Barlow) performed at the Globe Theatre and on JemmThree Radio.
 She and Kimberley founded London Playwrights’ Blog and London Playwrights’ Workshop as resources to help writers bridge the gap between their artistic lives and practical goals.
 She is excited to be expanding this work into new initiatives to support London writers.
 Website: www.ac-smith.com